-This one is a riff on the classic Wassail, a beverage traditionally drunk as an integral part of wassailing, a Medieval English Christmastide drinking ritual intended to ensure a good cider apple harvest the following year.
+This one is a riff on the classic Wassail, a beverage traditionally drunk as an integral part of wassailing, a Mediaeval English Christmastide drinking ritual intended to ensure a good cider apple harvest the following year.

-12 whole cloves
+- 12 whole cloves

-6 whole allspice
+- 6 whole allspice

-1/2 inch fresh ginger root, peeled and sliced
+- 1/2 inch fresh ginger root, peeled and sliced

-3 cinnamon sticks
+- 3 cinnamon sticks

-12 whole white peppercorns
+- 12 whole white peppercorns

-1 gallon fresh apple cider
+- 1 gallon fresh apple cider

-6 ounces freshly steeped Crimson Punch tea
+- 6 ounces freshly steeped Crimson Punch tea

-3/4 cup light brown sugar, packed
+- 3/4 cup light brown sugar, packed

-10-12 ounces bourbon
+- 10-12 ounces bourbon

-ground nutmeg (for garnish)
+- ground nutmeg (for garnish)

-1 cinnamon stick per drink (for garnish)
+- 1 cinnamon stick per drink (for garnish)

 To make the Wassail mixer, wrap the cloves, allspice, ginger, cinnamon sticks, and peppercorns in cheesecloth and tie with kitchen string.
 Combine the cider, brown sugar, and spice bag in a large pot over high heat.
 Bring to a boil, then reduce heat and simmer 30 minutes.
 Add Crimson Punch tea.